Gay Partner and Straight Partner

 From my observation, the straight partner basically goes through the same process gay and lesbian people go through to accept their sexuality.
 For the straight partner though, it is accepting their husband’s/wife’s homosexuality and the realities and consequences associated with that.

-Once we come out to our partner they begin their journey.
+Once we come out to our partner, they begin their journey.
 Indeed we have forced them on that journey just as we have been forced to face the reality of our sexual orientation.
 Neither of us chose this journey.
 It is important to remember that we never do this journey in sync together.
-As an example there are some straight partners who have come to a place of acceptance that the marriage possibly has no future even before the gay partner has come to accept that.
-It’s rare but I have seen it happen.
+As an example, there are some straight partners who have come to a place of acceptance that the marriage possibly has no future even before the gay partner has come to accept that.
+It’s rare, but I have seen it happen.
 This would make it easier for the gay partner to be open and honest about their journey.
 I have also worked with straight partners who have come to a place of complete celebration of the life they had with the previous partner and moved on, but the gay/lesbian partner has only been able to achieve a level of reluctant acceptance of his/her gayness.

 I have identified eight stages most of us go through to finally arrive at the place where we fully accept and embrace our gay self.
-It is the disclosure of our homosexuality that commences our partners’ journey; we are already along the journey; maybe even at the end.
-Up until the point of coming out to our partner, it is most likely not a part of their consciousness (although they may have had suspicions).
+It is the disclosure of our homosexuality that begins our partners’ journey; we are already along the journey; maybe even at the end.
+Until the point of coming out to our partner, it is most likely not a part of their consciousness (although they may have had suspicions).
 There was a time we were also not conscious of our gayness or didn’t have a name for the feelings we had.

 The way we respond to each other will either help or hinder the other’s progress.
-Being aware of these stages, the demands of the moment and what we need to do in order to move on hastens progress but doesn’t guarantee resolution as we are dealing with two individuals on separate journeys.
+Being aware of these stages, the demands of the moment and what we need to do in order to move on hastens progress but doesn’t guarantee resolution, as we are dealing with two individuals on separate journeys.

 The amount of time it takes and the pace will always be different.
-And even though the journeys are individual, at the same time they can be painfully entwined.
+And even though the journeys are individual, at the same time, they can be painfully entwined.
 Sadly, some can get stuck in a stage for years; some even a lifetime.